tail-unica/food-nexus/README.md

 1.  **Initial Data Setup:**
     *   Download the required datasets (HUMMUS preprocessed CSVs, OpenFoodFacts CSV) from their official sources, as detailed in the "Data Dependencies" section.
-    *   Place all downloaded CSV files into the `csv_file/` directory at the root of this repository.
+    *   Place all downloaded CSV files into the `csv_file/` directory at the root of this repository and rename the Open Food Facts file to "off.csv".

 2.  **Environment and LLM Setup:**
     *   Ensure you have created a Python virtual environment (e.g., using `venv` or `conda`) and installed all dependencies by running `pip install -r requirements.txt` within that environment.